cnorm35/bridgetown-blog/src/_posts/tailwind_darkmode.md

 This is the `connect` [method](https://stimulus.hotwired.dev/reference/lifecycle-callbacks) of the Stimulus controller.
 This code will be executed anytime the controller connects to the DOM.

-The first line looks for dark theme preferences saved to local storage (like in our script we added to the header) or `prefers-color-scheme` in our brower settings.
+The first line looks for dark theme preferences saved to local storage (like in our script we added to the header) or `prefers-color-scheme` in our browser settings.
 If so, removes the hidden class to the light icon.
 This is how we reference the `lightIcon` target from above.
 The logic is also a little confusing without seeing it in action.